 I include MuscleMeds Glutamine Decanate in my supplement arsenal whether I am prepping for a show or – as is the case as I write this – using it in my recovery from recent major surgery.
 This supplement is an essential staple in my arsenal of products provided by MuscleMeds.
 I also drink Amino Decanate during my workouts, as this product also includes 5 grams of glutamine per serving (along with 5 grams of BCAAs and 500 mg. of Critical Core Amino Acids).

 To be the best you can be in the gym, these two advanced supplements in your daily regimen.
-As Kai would say, “Life is about living,” so treat your body well and take the best supplements to enhance and create a healthier you!
 Happy Training everyone!